Creature 3D: Reception

-The trailer of the movie was released in July 2014.
-Koimoi negatively reviewed it as being "a half baked trailer that relies solely on 3D".

 Vinayak Chakravorty of India Today gave 2 stars out of 5 to the movie stating that it suffered from budget constraints, and "serves little intrigue and banks on the sporadic jolts courtesy (of the) loud music."
 Anupama Chopra of Film Companion rated the film 1.5 stars out of 5 and wrote, "This is the type of film in which the human beings are so annoying that you are actually rooting for the creature that kills them.
 Basu plays Ahana, the owner of a boutique hotel while Karan a hotel guest and Ahana's admirer played by the totally forgettable actor Imran Abbas.
 In fact, the creature had more personality than all of them put together.
 In an effective opening sequence, Vikram introduces him to us by only showing us isolated parts; his talons, monstrous eyes, powerful tail.
 I think this Creature should have demanded a better script."

 Box-office

 India Today reports that the film had a budget of Rs.180 million with an additional Rs.70 million spent on a marketing campaign.

-Koimoi reported the film opened on 1400 screens, with an average occupancy.
-The film was a flop at the box office.
+Box Office India called the film a "box office failure".